 The Shortage Isn’t Stopping Soon

 You’ve likely heard about the “nursing shortage” for years now, and perhaps you think it’s been resolved.
-However, registered nurses are still at the top of the list when it comes to employment growth (BLS, 2010).
+However, registered nurses are near the top of the list when it comes to employment growth (BLS 2012 Table 8 – RNs are #4).
 Additionally:

 - America is seeing vast increases in the number of people over 65.
 This age group has many medical and health needs, and will put a strain on our health system.